USPS Operation Santa

-USPS Operation Santa (also knows as Operation Santa Claus) is an annual holiday season initiative undertaken by the United States Postal Service.
+USPS Operation Santa (also known as Operation Santa Claus) is an annual holiday season initiative undertaken by the United States Postal Service.
 The program accepts and organizes letters addressed to Santa Claus and invites adopters to respond to them.

 History

-USPS Operation Santa program began in 1912 when United States Postmaster General Frank Hitchcock authorized local postmasters to open letters addressed to Santa Claus for employees to read and respond to, with the first one starting at the James Farley Post Office..
+USPS Operation Santa program began in 1912 when United States Postmaster General Frank Hitchcock authorized local postmasters to open letters addressed to Santa Claus for employees to read and respond to, with the first one starting at the James Farley Post Office.